 - Get Involved

 West Virginia's West Fork River Trail provides a snapshot of some of the most beautiful scenery in this region.
+Its official name is the West Fork River Ralph S. Larue Trail in honor of the director of the Marion County Parks and Recreation Commission who was responsible for the trail's development.
 The trail's path was once used by the far-reaching Baltimore & Ohio Railroad to deliver coal.
 Today's plans however, are to transport people.
 The eastern portion of the West Fork River Trail through Marion County is paved; its western end in Harrison County has a crushed limestone surface.

 Shortly after its start in picturesque Shinnston, the trail reaches the rippling West Fork River and its cliffs and forests.
 Close to the Harrison and Marion county border, you will pass a historical railroad bridge that spans the river.
 The trail travels through some wooded passages and then it opens up to a park, where children play baseball and softball and fishermen vie for the prized catch below the dam.